voytas75/PowershellFramework/helpers/Aspects.md

     - **Guidance**: The templates offer built-in guidance, helping users understand the purpose and usage of each parameter, promoting best practices.
     - **Efficiency**: Users can quickly create powerful functions without worrying about boilerplate code, increasing overall productivity.

-23. Module's logging and error handling capabilities.
-Users may want to track the execution of their functions and identify any issues.
-24. User feedback system for suggestions and issue reporting.
-25. Comprehensive and user-friendly documentation with examples.
-26. Built-in analytics and insights for data-driven decisions.
+11. Built-in analytics and insights for data-driven decisions.

     **Description**:
     The "Built-in analytics and insights" feature empowers users of the PowerShell Awesome Framework - PAF with a comprehensive analytics and data visualization system.
 This system collects, analyzes, and presents data related to the usage of the framework, function performance, and user interactions.
 By providing actionable insights and visualizations, users can make informed decisions to optimize their functions and overall framework usage.

     *Benefits for Users*:
     1. Performance Optimization: Users can identify performance bottlenecks and resource-intensive functions through performance metrics.
 This helps them optimize their functions for better efficiency and resource utilization.
     2. Usage Trends: The analytics system tracks and presents usage trends, showing which functions are most frequently executed and which features are popular among users.
 This helps users prioritize improvements and focus on popular functions.
     3. Error Analysis: Users can access detailed error logs and analysis to troubleshoot issues with their functions effectively.
 This enables quicker resolution of problems and enhances the overall reliability of the framework.